fmrtl73/pxdocs/content/key-management/vault/_index.md

         policies=portworx \
         ttl=<ttl>
 ```
     {{</info>}}

-##### Step 1e: Provide Vault credentials to Portworx
+  * Provide Vault credentials to Portworx.

     Portworx reads the Vault credentials required to authenticate with Vault through a Kubernetes secret.
 Create a Kubernetes secret with the name `px-vault` in the `portworx` namespace.
-You can refer to the following example Kubernetes secret spec when creating yours:
+Refer to the following example Kubernetes secret specification to create your own secret:

 ```text
 apiVersion: v1